Who is Charles Harmon?

 - I’ve gone on two African safaris with Safari Kay.

-- I have a site that reviews PLR suppliers.
+- This site reviews PLR suppliers.

 That’s a very brief list of some of the things I have done.
 Not enough, but I gained a LOT of experience and knowledge in the process.